Arthur Géa

-Arthur Géa (born 2 January 2005) is a French tennis player.
-He has a career high singles ranking of world No. 227 achieved on 3 November 2025.
-He also has a career high doubles ranking of No. 456 achieved on 5 May 2025.
+Arthur Géa (/fr/; born 2 January 2005) is a French professional tennis player.
+He has a career-high ATP singles ranking of world No. 61 achieved on 21 September 2026 and a doubles ranking of No. 456, reached on 5 May 2025.

+Géa has won one ATP Tour singles title at the 2026 Los Cabos Open.

 Early life

-Géa is from Velleron near Carpentras, in Vaucluse.
-Between the ages of seven and thirteen he trained at the Alain Barrère academy in Pontet, before joining the Ligue de Provence.
-He later joined the National Training Center of the French Tennis Federation in Paris.
+Géa is from Velleron near Carpentras, in Vaucluse, France.
+He started taking tennis lessons in his early childhood.
+Between the ages of seven and thirteen, Géa trained at the Alain Barrère academy in Pontet, before joining the Ligue de Provence.

 Junior career

-Géa reached the third round of the boys' singles at the 2022 French Open, and in the boys' singles at the 2022 US Open.
-He went a round better to reach the quarter final of the boys’ singles at the 2023 Australian Open.
-At the 2023 French Open Géa reached the second round of the boys' singles, and first round in the boys' doubles.
-At the 2023 Wimbledon Championships he lost to Henry Searle in the third round of the singles, but reached the semifinals of the boys' doubles.
-He reached the semi-final of the 2023 US Open – Boys' singles, where he lost to American Learner Tien.
+Géa reached the third round of the boys' singles category at the 2022 French Open, and in the boys' singles at the 2022 US Open.
+At the 2023 Wimbledon Championships, he lost to eventual champion Henry Searle in the third round of the boys' singles, but was a runner-up in doubles that edition, with Serbian Branko Djuric.
+Later that season, he reached the semifinals of the 2023 US Open in singles, where he lost to American Learner Tien.

+He had good results on ITF junior circuit, maintaining a 93–52 singles win-loss record and reached an ITF junior combined ranking of world No. 8 on 30 January 2023.